KushwahaVikashJ/vidly/README.md

 # Vidly

--Vidly is a fictional movies rental web application.
+  - Vidly is a fictional movies rental web application.

--Built with Node.js, Express and MongoDB.
+  - Built with Node.js, Express and MongoDB.